 Under the terms of the option agreement, the Company could earn a 100% interest by making certain cash payments and issuing shares.
-During the year ended December 31, 2018, the Company terminated the Iron Butte option agreement.
-Accordingly, the Company has written off \$38,537 in related acquisition costs as at December 31, 2018.
+During the year ended December 31, 2018, the Company terminated the Iron Butte option agreement and wrote off \$38,537 in related acquisition costs as at December 31, 2018.